jundalisay/spblist/content/en/research/sarkar/microvita/chapter-03b.md

 writer:
   name: PR Sarkar
   url: https://en.wikipedia.org/wiki/Prabhat_Ranjan_Sarkar
-weight: 6
+weight: 10
 ---

 Microvita are innumerable times more subtle and smaller than atoms.

-Since an atom does not come within the range of an ordinary microscope, how can microvita come within the scope of an ordinary microscope or ordinary perception in the psychic sphere, or also of inferences?
+An atom is not detectable by an ordinary microscope.

+How then can microvita be detected by:
+- an ordinary microscope or
+- ordinary perception in the psychic sphere
+- inferences?

 **Each structure of carbonic origin in this universe, whether animate or inanimate, has a mind.**
-- A mind is associated with every structure either in manifested form or in dormant form.
+- A mind is associated with every structure either:
+  - in manifested form or
+  - in dormant form.

-Wherever there is no mind, there is no endoplasmic coverage.
+Wherever there is no mind, there is no endoplasmic [higher mind] coverage.

 Wherever the mind is expressed, endoplasmic coverage shall be there.